Design Review Process for Landmarks and Historic Districts

 Provide a written description of the proposed work and plans showing “existing” and “proposed” work.

-Refer to pages 3-4 of the LAC application for additional information on the submittal requirement.
+Refer to the LAC application for additional information on the submittal requirements.

 Levels of Review

-Administrative: Historic Preservation staff reviews application for minor alterations, including roofing and rear fences, on a rolling basis.
+Administrative: Historic Preservation staff reviews application for minor alterations, including roofing, paint and rear fences, on a rolling basis.

 Landmarks Design Review Committee (Ldrc): The Ldrc meets weekly to reviews applications for more significant changes, including front and side yard fences, window rehabilitation and replacement, and additions to designated buildings.
 Visit the Landmarks Design Review Committee page for the most recent agenda.